tjfantell3113/FRC_Team_6334_2018/README.md

 - More to come.
 - You are to branch off of **master** if you're making a module/something that doesn't affect main bot code.
 - You are to make a **merge request** proposing to merge your branch into **development**!
 Merge requests going to the master branch will be redirected to the **development** branch.
+- Do **NOT** directly commit to either the master or development unless it's an EMERGENCY!
+Please instead make a new branch off of master or development, and merge request it back into development.

 Styleguide info will be established later, along with proper merge request formatting.